 Summer is not the season for start-ups, news is rather thin, with the exception perhaps of the GoPro IPO.
 I also use this blog to talk from time to time about street art and in particular of Space Invader.
 I also found an indirect way to discover a city, physically or virtually, is to start looking for these ephemeral works.

 Japan has always been an attracting place for me, so I became interested in what the artist has done there.
-There are dozens of photographs online, some maps, so I made my own synthetic work in pdf format as well as my own Google map of SI in Tokyo (largely through the work of Toruteam).
+There are dozens of photographs online, some maps, so I made my own synthetic work in pdf format.
 [Other examples of SI fans in Tokyo include Nalice_Malice or True2death.]

 Here is an updated version (May 2015) of my pdf file with more images.